 Once Cannabis enters the body, it undergoes a variety of different biological pathways that allow for its therapeutic effects to arise.
-In order to gain a better understanding as to how Cannabis can be efficiently used for medicinal purposes, it is imperative to investigate its pharmacokinetic properties following consumption.
+In order to gain a better understanding of how Cannabis can be efficiently used for medicinal purposes, it is imperative to investigate its pharmacokinetic properties following consumption.

 The Compounds of Cannabis

-The three main species typically recognized within the Cannabis sativa L. family include Cannabis sativa, Cannabis indica and Cannabis ruderalis.
-Currently, it is estimated that over 545 compounds are present within the Cannabis plant, of which include:
+The three main species typically recognized within the Cannabis sativa L. family include Cannabis sativa, Cannabis indica, and Cannabis ruderalis.
+Currently, it is estimated that over 545 compounds are present within the Cannabis plant, which include: